Turkmenistan–Afghanistan–Pakistan–India Pipeline: History

-Ceremony on completion of the Turkmen section of the Turkmenistan-Afghanistan-Pakistan-India pipeline.

 The roots of this project lies in the involvement of international oil companies in Kazakhstan and Turkmenistan in the beginning of 1990s.
 As Russia, who controlled all export pipelines of these countries, consistently refused to allow the use of its pipeline network, these companies needed an independent export route avoiding both Iran and Russia.

 The original project started on 15 March 1995 when an inaugural memorandum of understanding between the governments of Turkmenistan and Pakistan for a pipeline project was signed.
 This project was promoted by Argentinian company Bridas Corporation.
 The U.S. company Unocal, in conjunction with the Saudi oil company Delta, promoted an alternative project without Bridas' involvement.
 On 21 October 1995, these two companies signed a separate agreement with Turkmenistan's president Saparmurat Niyazov.
 In August 1996, the Central Asia Gas Pipeline, Ltd. (CentGas) consortium for construction of a pipeline, led by Unocal, was formed.
 On 27 October 1997, CentGas was incorporated in formal signing ceremonies in Ashgabat, Turkmenistan, by several international oil companies along with the Government of Turkmenistan.

 Since the pipeline was to pass through Afghanistan, it was necessary to work with the Taliban.
 The U.S. ambassador to Pakistan, Robert Oakley, left his post and was hired by CentGas in 1997.
 In January 1998, the Taliban, selecting CentGas over Argentinian competitor Bridas Corporation, signed an agreement that allowed the proposed project to proceed.
 In June 1998, Russian Gazprom relinquished its 10% stake in the project.
 On 7 August 1998, American embassies in Nairobi and Dar es Salaam were bombed.
 The United States alleged that Osama bin Laden was behind those attacks, and all pipeline negotiations halted, as the Taliban's then leader, Mullah Omar, announced that bin Laden had the Taliban's support.
 Unocal withdrew from the consortium on 8 December 1998, and soon after closed its offices in Afghanistan and Pakistan.